Collective ballistic motion explains fast aggregation in adhesive active matter

-To summarize the aggregation regimes, we present in Fig.~\ref{fig5}b a diagram in the plane $\mathrm{Pe}$ versus $J$, identifying three distinct regions based on the aggregation exponent \( z \).
-For low \( J \) and \( \mathrm{Pe} \), the system exhibits diffusion-limited cluster aggregation (DLCA), labelled as Region I. For low \( J \) and high \( \mathrm{Pe} \), the aggregation is ballistic due to enhanced persistence without collective effects, defining Region II.
-Finally, for high \( J \), flocking behavior within clusters induces coherent motion and leads to collective ballistic aggregation, corresponding to Region III.
+Figure~\ref{fig4}b summarizes the aggregation regimes in the $\mathrm{Pe}$--$J$ plane.
+At low $J$ and $\mathrm{Pe}$ the system follows diffusion-limited cluster aggregation (Region~I); increasing $\mathrm{Pe}$ at low $J$ leads to ballistic aggregation driven by persistence without collective effects (Region~II); and at high $J$, flocking within clusters produces coherent motion characteristic of collective ballistic aggregation (Region~III).

-{\it Conclusions}---We presented a comprehensive theoretical and computational analysis elucidating the mechanisms by which collective motion enables fast cluster aggregation in active biological systems.
-By tuning the alignment interaction strength \( J \) and the Péclet number \( \mathrm{Pe} \), we identified distinct aggregation regimes and established the scaling behavior of the average cluster mass \( \overline{M}(t) \sim t^z \), with the aggregation exponent \( z \) ranging from \( 1/2 \) to \( 2 \).
-Through a detailed single-cluster analysis, we uncovered how the persistence length \( l_p \sim M^{\delta} \) emerges from the interplay between alignment and cluster size.
+{\it Conclusions}---We presented a comprehensive study elucidating how collective motion enables fast cluster aggregation in adhesive active matter.
+Varying alignment strength (\( J \)) and Péclet number (\( \mathrm{Pe} \)), we identified distinct regimes with scaling \( \overline{M}(t) \sim t^z \), where \( z \in [1/2,2] \).
+Single-cluster analysis revealed how the persistence length \( l_p \sim M^{\delta} \) emerges from the interplay between alignment and cluster size, explaining $z$.

-At low \( J \), clusters lack coherent motion and behave diffusively, with persistence length decreasing with size, leading to diffusion-limited cluster aggregation (DLCA) \cite{nakajima2011kinetics,durand2021}.
-In this regime, both numerical simulations and Smoluchowski theory yield aggregation exponents \( z \in [1/2, 1] \), consistent with classical DLCA models.
-As \( J \) increases, internal alignment promotes coherent motion within clusters.
-This induces a transition to a ballistic regime, characterized by a growing persistence length and enhanced collision rates.
-When \( 2l_p / l_c \) exceeds unity, aggregation becomes ballistic, with mass-independent cluster velocities (\( \gamma = 0 \)) yielding \( z \approx 2 \).
-We term this regime \textit{collective ballistic aggregation}, as the ballistic character emerges from internally generated alignment rather than from self-propulsion alone.
-Notably, this regime is asymptotic, not transient, producing aggregation exponents distinct from diffusive regimes.
-This elucidation may resolve anomalous aggregation results reported in prior studies \cite{mones2015anomalous,cochet2017physical}.

-We further explored the role of persistence by increasing \( \mathrm{Pe} \), showing that even without alignment (\( J = 0 \)), high persistence leads to ballistic aggregation in a long-lived transient relevant to biological systems.
-This behavior eventually transitions to DLCA because the average cluster mass increases and persistence becomes insufficient to maintain ballistic encounters.
-By combining theory and simulations, we constructed a diagram in the $\mathrm{Pe}$--$J$ plane that summarizes the aggregation regimes.